The one skill that makes all your others land

 A simple starting point

 The first conversation is twenty minutes.
-We'll spend it understanding what's actually going on for your team, and then propose something honest about how this workshop would be scoped for you — including format, group size, and investment.
+We'll spend it understanding what your team is working on, and then propose something honest about how this workshop would be scoped for you — including format, group size, and investment.

 Start the conversation